csharpfritz/Fritz.LiveStream/README.md

 You can find his current schedule on both services, and if you follow or subscribe to the channel you will be notified when the stream begins.

+## Get the Music!

+Our friend Carl Franklin from [.NET Rocks](dotnetrocks.com) has graciously allowed us to play some of his [Music to Code](mtcb.pwop.com) By during the stream.
+Buy the [music](mtcb.pwop.com), or get a subscription with the mobile app at www.musictoflowby.com

 ## Watch recordings

 Archive of all shows from the stream can be found on [Jeff's YouTube Fritz and Friends](https://www.youtube.com/playlist?list=PLVMqA0_8O85zHkvIMHgG74eskQTO5nfWy)  playlist.